-Over the past decade, on few subjects, big & multinational companies have improved so substantially as on their integrity policy, sometimes also referred to with words like ethics, compliance, etc.
+Over the past decade, on few subjects, big & multinational companies have improved so substantially as on their integrity policy, sometimes also referred to with words like ethics, compliance, etc. Then, what about integrity for SMEs (small and medium sized entreprises)?

 If you are a CxO or Director of a small or medium sized company and you haven’t dealt with this subject yet, it is high time to do so.
 Especially startups and fast growing companies that are developing internationally based on a patent or a specific technology in a niche market may be vulnerable and should take extra care.